On the statistical theory of self-gravitating collisionless dark matter flow: Abstract

 \section{Abstract}

-N-body simulation is an invaluable tool to understand cosmic velocity field.
-However, simulation samples velocity only at particle locations that leads to information loss when projecting particle fields onto structured grid.
-Here we extract two-point statistics without field projection.
-These statistics, i.e. correlation, structure, dispersion functions in real space and spectrum functions in Fourier space, are modeled on both small and large scales.
+Dark matter, if exists, accounts for five times as much as the ordinary baryonic matter.
+Compared to hydrodynamic turbulence, the flow of dark matter might possess the widest presence in our universe.
+This paper presents a statistical theory for the flow of dark matter that is compared with N-body simulations.
+By contrast to hydrodynamics of normal fluids, dark matter flow is self-gravitating, long-range, and collisionless with a scale dependent flow behavior.
+The peculiar velocity field is of constant divergence nature on small scale and irrotational on large scale.
+The statistical measures, i.e. correlation, structure, dispersion, and spectrum functions are modeled on both small and large scales, respectively.
 Kinematic relations between statistical measures are fully developed for incompressible, constant divergence, and irrotational flow.
-The nature of dark matter flow is identified by these relations.
-Much more complex than incompressible flow, peculiar velocity of dark matter flow is of constant divergence on small scale and irrotational on large scale.
 Incompressible and constant divergence flow share same kinematic relations for even order correlations.
 The limiting correlation of velocity $\rho_L=1/2$ on the smallest scale ($r=0$) is a unique feature of collisionless flow ($\rho_L=1$ for incompressible flow).
-Assuming gravity is the only interaction and no radiation produced, this feature leads to an increase in particle mass converted from kinetic energy upon "annihilation".
-On large scale, transverse velocity correlation has an exponential form $T_2\propto e^{-r/r_2}$ with a comoving scale $r_2$=21.3Mpc/h that maybe related to the size of sound horizon.
-All other correlation, structure, dispersion, and spectrum functions for velocity, density, and potential are derived analytically from kinematic relations for irrotational flow.
+On large scale, transverse velocity correlation has an exponential form $T_2\propto e^{-r/r_2}$ with a constant comoving scale $r_2$=21.3Mpc/h that maybe related to the horizon size at matter-radiation equality.
+All other correlation, structure, dispersion, and spectrum functions for velocity, density, and potential fields are derived analytically from kinematic relations for irrotational flow.
 On small scale, longitudinal structure function follows one-fourth law of $S^l_2\propto r^{1/4}$.
 All other statistical measures can be obtained from kinematic relations for constant divergence flow.
 Vorticity is negatively correlated for scale $r$ between 1 and 7Mpc/h.
-Divergence is negatively correlated for $r$>30Mpc/h that leads to negative density correlation.
+Divergence is negatively correlated for $r$>30Mpc/h that leads to a negative density correlation.

 \begingroup

 \endgroup